pourpluie/Binder/README.md

 Linseed oil for software.
 Combines Syphon/Spout with basic show control.

+Maybe this should be a Node-Webkit type thing?
+So you can use web pages as a source, too.

 Conceptually, we would like to run anything your OS can run and seamlessly switch between them.

 Binder provides simple output destination for shared-texture sources and